Key Takeaways:

 Choose a VPS provider, like DigitalOcean, Vultr, Linode, Hetzner, etc., you can check out an extensive list here https://www.vpsbenchmarks.com/hosters.

-As a specific example, I'm going to use the Hetzner provider since I'm very pleased with their service and I get a lot of resources for the price:
+As a specific example, I'm going to use Hetzner as a provider since I'm very pleased with their service and I get a lot of resources for the price:

-• Server type - their cheapest VPS (which is almost 6 EUR) is more than enough for a VPN.
+- Server type - their cheapest VPS (which is 5 EUR) is more than enough for a VPN.

 Step 2 - Connect your device(s)